microsoft/fhir-server/docs/graphQl/TestingWithBananaCakePop.md

 * Be sure that you have followed the [Getting Started Steps](https://github.com/microsoft/fhir-server/blob/feature/graphql-prototype/docs/graphQl/GettingStarted.md).
 * Your FHIR-Server is running locally.
 * Hit (https://localhost:44348/graphql) with your browser.
-* Refresh the scheme with the corresponding button.
+* Refresh the scheme with the "Refresh schema" button.

 ![Overview Banana Cake Pop](https://user-images.githubusercontent.com/33185677/125547200-042388a0-3e6a-49b9-980c-3bbab29874df.jpg)